Rudy Kurniawan

-Rudy Kurniawan (born 10 October 1976, in Jakarta, Indonesia) is an Indonesian convicted criminal and perpetrator of wine fraud.
+Rudy Kurniawan (born Zhen Wang Huang; 10 October 1976) is an Indonesian convicted criminal and perpetrator of wine fraud.

-He was found to be offering more magnums of the limited edition 1947 Château Lafleur than had been produced, and his Clos St. Denis Grand Cru was labelled with a fictitious vintage.
+He was found to be offering more magnums of the limited edition 1947 Château Lafleur than had been produced, and his Clos Saint-Denis Grand Cru was labelled with a fictitious vintage.
 Sentenced to 10 years' imprisonment in 2013 in the United States, he was released in November 2020 and deported to Indonesia.

 Early life and education

 His birth name was Zhen Wang Huang, but his Chinese father reportedly gave him an Indonesian last name to help him maintain "autonomy".

-It has been said that his transliterated Chinese name is Zhen Wang Huang.

 Kurniawan attended California State University, Northridge, in the late nineties, arriving in the US on a student visa around 1998.

 Kurniawan unsuccessfully sought political asylum in the United States in 2001.
 After all of his appeals were exhausted in 2003, U.S. Immigration and Customs Enforcement persuaded a court to order Kurniawan to submit to a voluntary deportation.
-He was directed to leave the country no later than April 25, 2003; instead, he elected to stay in the United States as an illegal alien.
+He was directed to leave the country no later than April 25, 2003; instead, he elected to stay in the United States illegally.

 Family

 Kurniawan's family reside in Indonesia.
-Hendra Rahardja and Eddy Tansil, his maternal uncles, also committed massive fraud and were sentenced to prison.
+Hendra Rahardja and Eddy Tansil, his maternal uncles, also committed massive fraud and were sentenced to prison, although Tansil escaped prison in 1996 and has been on the run since.